Chenovski/MSGI2023/Experiments/README.md

 - theta230724hinge (crp and rnap): same as 230719 but using hinge loss instead of logistic
 - theta230726trm276param: model infers all parameters
 - theta230727 (crp and rnap): same as 230719 but label revised, energy matrix function updated.
-- theta203727joint272param: model infers all parameters (272 in total)
+- theta230727joint272param: model infers all parameters (272 in total)
+- theta230802joint272param: model infers all parameters (272 in total), new generated

 **figures**:
 - blue curve: surrogate loss